yctung/LibAcousticSensing/README.md

 In theory, LibAS should be compatible to all Android/Tizen/iOS/Linux devices with microphone/speaker installed.
 However, it might need to customized settings for certain devices.
 Followings include the devices we have used and tested in LibAS:

-- Android
-> Samsung Galaxy S4/5/6/7/8, Note 4, Nexus 6P, Nexus 5X, HTC One, ASUS Zen Watch 3
+- Android: Samsung Galaxy S4/5/6/7/8, Note 4, Nexus 6P, Nexus 5X, HTC One, ASUS Zen Watch 3
-- iOS
-> iPhone 5c, iPhone 6s
+- iOS: iPhone 5c, iPhone 6s
-- Tizen
-> Samsung Gear S3
+- Tizen: Samsung Gear S3

 # License